jeffmakes/borg-consciousness/README.md

 borg-consciousness.sh sends heartbeats if a recent backup is detected, so even if borg-consciousness.sh itself fails you'll hear about it.

+You can run borg-consciousness.sh from anywhere without modifying it.
+I run it on a cloud VM - *hostA*, which queries rsync.net server *hostB* to check for backups from *laptopC* and *hostA*.
+To check multiple backup repos, just copy the script and point each copy at a different repo.

 ## Usage

 * Edit the `redacted` markers to point the script at your repo.